skywhack/docs/src/scripting/as3/as3-reference/types.md

 ## Dictionary type

-The `flex.utils.Dictionary` type is a flexible mapping of arbitrary key-value pairs, where the user may access these pairs using common property operators.
+The `sw.utils.Dictionary` type is a flexible mapping of arbitrary key-value pairs, where the user may access these pairs using common property operators.

 The `Dictionary` type is safe to use when it comes to solving name ambiguity: